-Strengths/Weaknesses and Next Experiments: For every Wednesday class, students will submit a written document describing the strengths/weaknesses of the manuscript and two "next experiments" that are suggested by the paper of the day.
+Strengths/Weaknesses and Next Experiments: For every Thursday class, students will submit a written document describing the strengths/weaknesses of the manuscript and one "Next Experiment" for the paper of the day (see above for details).
 These will be graded by the faculty discussant for that class, and the composite scores from these assignments (for a total of 15 classes) will comprise this portion of the course grade.
-No late submission of these "next experiments" will be allowed, except under extenuating circumstances approved, in advance, by the course director (see grading).
-If you do not submit the "next experiments" page for a particular class, your grade will be diminished by 1/11th.
-First Two Classes of the Course: The goal of these first two classes is 1) to provide an introduction to the field of cell biology and to define the expectations of the course, and 2) to provide a clear sense of the class format by providing a guided template of a paper discussion class.
-The first class will be didactic, taught by the course director, and the second class will be a model paper discussion presented by the two TAs.
-A discussion paper will be assigned for the model paper discussion class (to be read by all class members beforehand), but our two student TAs (instead of class members) will perform the job of the student team.
-However, all students will still be required to submit their "next experiments" assessment at the beginning of class.
+No late submission of these "Next Experiments" will be allowed, except under extenuating circumstances approved, in advance, by the course director (see grading).
+If you do not submit the "Next Experiments" page for a particular class your grade will be diminished by 1/11th.

-Selection of Papers/Student Teams: The discussion paper for each class (together with a related short review) will be posted on the cell biology course website.
+- 4) First Two Classes of the Course: The goal of these first two classes is 1) to provide an Introduction to the field of Cell Biology and to define the expectations of the course, and 2) to provide a clear sense of the class format by providing a guided template of a Paper Discussion Class.
+The first class will be didactic, taught by the Course Director, and the second class will be a Model Paper Discussion presented by the two TAs, enrollment permitting.
+A discussion paper will be assigned for the Model Paper Discussion Class (to be read by all class members beforehand), but our two student TAs (instead of class members) will perform the job of the student team.
+However, all students will still be required to submit their "Next Experiments" assessment at the beginning of class. - 5) Selection of Papers/Student Teams: The discussion paper for each class (together with a related short review) will be posted on the Canvas page by December 15, 2022.
 Student teams and assigned papers will be determined in the first class.
 Everyone will have the chance to present ~1 time, depending on enrollment.